nateemma/strategies/README.md

   cutting edge problem, and I do not appear to have solved it!
 These algorithms perform OK in backtesting, but if you look at the details, the predictions are not good. <br>So, I am currently not working on these, but I may circle back and apply lessons learned from te NNTC work

+- _**Tensorflow**_: several strategies use neural network models implemented using tensorflow (and keras).
+For some reason, the latest versions of tensorflow dropped support for serialisation of models (at least on MacOS), so hyperopt of these strategies no longer works (because hyperopt saves and restores the strategies via pickle).

 ## Intro